 14. Incense is strictly prohibited in any student living areas.

 15. Traditional candles are strictly prohibited in student living areas.
-Any candle found in a student living area will be confiscated and taken to the H-SC Police Station.
-Battery-powered flameless candles are encouraged, candle warmers are allowed.
+Any candle found in a student living area will be confiscated and taken to Facilities where they can be picked up at the end of the academic year.
+Battery-powered flameless candles are encouraged, and candle warmers are allowed.